yasyet/ClimaFit/README.md

 ## License

-Code is released under an open-source license (MIT recommended).
+Code is released under an open-source license.
 **Data, trained models, and brand name are excluded from the license.**

 ---